rgcgithub/regenie/docs/docs/overview.md

 This can also be used when analyzing a single trait to only keep individuals with complete data by setting the phenotype values of individuals to remove to NA.

+Note: imputation is only applied to phenotypes; covariates are not allowed to have missing data.

 ### References

 [1] L. Breiman (1996) Stacked Regressions.
 Machine Learning, 24,